-Members are informed about care alternatives during hospitalization as part of the hospital discharge planning process.
-Additionally, Kaiser Permanente partners with hospital case managers to assist with discharge needs.
+Members are informed about care alternatives during hospitalization as part of the hospital discharge planning process, in partnership with hospital case managers to assist with discharge needs.

 Kaiser Permanente monitors all discharges via automatic notification through our electronic medical record.
 This allows for identification and stratification of discharging members to ensure appropriate follow up.
-Members are outreached by the Transitions Team, consisting of MAs and RNs, telephonically to assess needs, perform medication reconciliation and determine follow up needs.
+Members are outreached by the Transitions Team, consisting of MAs and RNs, Specialty/Surgical care coordinators and/or RN's telephonically to assess needs, perform medication reconciliation and determine follow up needs.
 Follow up includes visits with primary care physicians, specialists, or in-home visit from an Advance Practice Nurse.